 A green field 16-hectare site one mile south of the city centre was acquired by the University from Trinity Hall in 1831, but legal wrangles prevented immediate development.
 However, planting finally began in 1846, but the University only sanctioned, on grounds of expense, the development of the western half.
 Plans were drawn up by the first Garden Curator, Andrew Murray, in consultation with Henslow.

-There are a few later additions to this landscape: a Glasshouse Range along the northern boundary, a splendid fountain, designed by David Mellor, provides the eastern focal point to the Main Walk, and the Limestone Rock Garden, designed and built adjacent to the lake fifty years ago.
-The beautiful wrought iron gates of the original city-centre Botanic Garden were moved to head the Trumpington Road end of the Main Walk in 1909.
+There are a few later additions to this landscape: a Glasshouse Range along the northern boundary, a splendid fountain, designed by David Mellor, provides the eastern focal point to the Main Walk, and the Limestone Rock Garden, designed and built adjacent to the lake 50 years ago.
+The beautiful wrought iron gates of the original city centre Botanic Garden were moved to head the Trumpington Road end of the Main Walk in 1909.